 Kakashi's grim look did nothing to ease Naruto's anxiety.

 "Once you're clear, I want you to find a way to open a line of communication with the village.
 That should be your main priority.
 Use one of your toad summ—"

 Kakashi's attention was suddenly directed to the loud rumble of thunder and the gathering of dark clouds in the sky above.
 The unnatural way that the clouds were beginning to form a spiral felt like a tight fist was clenched around his heart.
-It only encouraged his theory that it was linked to Madara.
+It only encouraged his theory that it was linked to the masked shinobi called Tobi.
 Feeling that time was wasting away, he turned back to Naruto, whose eyes were beginning to droop from what he assumed was the exhaustion of being the focal point of the technique.

 The small form of Katsuya wormed her way out from the collar of Naruto's jacket.
-She quickly hopped over to Kakashi's offered hand.
-"I'm relaying the details to the relevant parties," the feminine slug explained.
+She hopped onto Kakashi's offered hand.
+"I'm relaying the details to the relevant parties," the slug explained.
 "It would be unwise for certain factions to have this information."

 Kakashi nodded absently, his attention firmly fixed on the blond.
 There was a familiar feeling of dread creeping up his spine.
-It wasn't supposed to pan out this way, he reasoned.
-The vow to his fallen comrades was breaking right before his eyes.
-Taking a breath, Kakashi steeled himself and locked his gaze with his student, his mismatched pair of eyes burning with intensity as he conveyed the assurance behind his words.
+Taking a breath, Kakashi steeled himself, his mismatched pair of eyes burning with intensity as he conveyed the assurance behind his words: